web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Scoringmodel_techies.md

 | p2p / no central server | + |
 | Trustless - No ID required (this is where ZKs are useful) | + |

+**example**: "with the unirep protocol we're building an explorer that shows all the things happening in the system.
+So a user could see their epoch keys and attestations and see how they're distinct in the system.
+One thing we might do is write what can and can't be determined about the different identifiers".

 ## Testing
 | Scoring  | Techie |
 | ------------- | ------------- |